-Bequia is the 2nd largest island in Grenadines at 18 km2 (7 ml2) (the largest being the dependency of Grenada, Carriacou).
-Bequia Island is part of the Saint Vincent and the Grenadines country and is approximately 15 km (9.3 miles) from the capital city Kingstown, located on the main island of Saint Vincent.
-The population of Bequia Island is around 4,300 inhabitants.
+Bequia Island is the 2nd largest island in Grenadines (sized 18 km2 / 7 mi2) - after Carriacou (dependency of Grenada).
+Bequia is part of Saint Vincent and the Grenadines (Caribbean island country in the Lesser Antilles).
+The island is approx 15 km (9 ml) from Kingstown (a capital city located on St Vincent Island) and has a population of around 4,500.

-Bequia Island is a popular destination among cruising yachts and tourists.
+Bequia (translated from Arawak as "island of the clouds") was also named Becouya.
+The island is a popular sea travel destination for boaters, mega-yachts, and cruise ship tourists.
 The annual Easter Regatta is among the busiest times of the year.
-A couple of scuba diving stores organize dive trips to 28 identified sites around Bequia.
+Two scuba dive stores organize trips to 28 different diving sites around Bequia.
 Several shallow caves and wrecks are accessible to advanced divers.

 Bequia Island is one of the few spots in the world where the International Whaling Commission still allows limited whaling.
-Natives are allowed to catch up to 4 humpback whales annually using just traditional hunting methods and hand-thrown harpoons in open sailboats.
-However, the limit is rarely met, and some years there is no catch.
-There is a whaling museum on Bequia chronicling local history.
-A pleasant feature of Port Elizabeth waterfront is Whale Boner Bar & Restaurant.
-The bar has an entrance on the beach that consists of an arch of 2 whale ribs.
-Whale vertebrae is mounted on the bar seats and a whale rib runs the length of the restaurant.
+Natives are allowed to catch up to 4 humpback whales annually - by using only traditional hunting methods and hand-thrown harpoons in open sailboats.
+Port Elizabeth's waterfront features the Whale Boner Bar & Restaurant, with a beach entrance consisting of an arch made of 2 whale ribs.
+Whale vertebrae are mounted on the bar seats and a whale rib runs the restaurant's entire length.

-Regularly scheduled ferries run from Saint Vincent, which is the main island.
-3 ferries operate between the local port of Port Elizabeth and the capital city Kingstown.
-The other Grenadines islands can be reached by antique original SS Friendship Rose, Bequia-built and based in Port Elizabeth, which is the last operational schooner in Caribbean.
-The Friendship Rose is also used by the Bequia football teams in order to sail for matches to the other islands.
+Regularly daily-scheduled ferries run from St Vincent Island, with 3 ferries linking Port Elizabeth and Kingstown.
+The other Grenadines islands can be accessed via SS Friendship Rose - Bequia-built and Port Elizabeth homeported vessel and Caribbean's last operational original schooner.
+Friendship Rose is also used by the Bequia football teams during matches on other islands.
 The ferry offers daytime and overnight charters.